-- English—4 years.
-All four years should be in preparatory composition and literature with emphasis on and frequent practice in writing expository prose.
+- All four years should be in preparatory composition and literature with emphasis on and frequent practice in writing expository prose.

-- Mathematics—3 years.
-Must include first-year algebra and two additional years of college-preparatory mathematics, including Algebra II (or equivalent) or higher.
+- Effective through fall 2023 enrollment, coursework must include first-year algebra and two additional years of college-preparatory mathematics, including Algebra II (or equivalent) or higher.
 An advanced mathematics course is highly recommended in your senior year.
 One year of either algebra or geometry taken prior to ninth grade are acceptable.

-- Social Studies—3 years.
-Complete three years of social studies from such areas as global studies, history, or social studies electives.
+- Complete three years of social studies from such areas as global studies, history, or social studies electives.

-- Second language—2 years.
-The UO offers several options for meeting the second-language requirement.
+- The UO offers several options for meeting the second-language requirement.

 If you do not meet one or more of the standard admission requirements, review the options for alternative admission, including information for students from nonaccredited high schools.
 Also, see the requirements for homeschooled students and students who earned a GED.